THinnerichs/DTI-VOODOO/ideas/ideas.md

 - how to compare both similarity measures? (-> Maxat)

-- Handle CIDm and CIDs as different entities?

 - get distibution over similarities and then take lowest, median and highest and fit above mapping to it

 - iSCB conference deadline is 30.
 January